Are you looking for a challenging and rewarding career?

-If this sounds like a career for you, the hiring requirements include a minimum grade twelve education - post secondary education would be preferred, a valid Class 5 drivers’ license with a clean driving record, valid First Aid certificate and a Food Safe certificate.
+If this sounds like a career for you, the hiring requirements include a minimum grade twelve education - post secondary education would be preferred, a valid Class 5 drivers’ license with a clean driving record, valid First Aid certificate, a Food Safe certificate and proof of Covid 19 vaccination.
 Additional training is done on site and through on-line courses.

 Interested in a career at DCSCL?
 Please fill out our application form and submit as follows:

 - Download and save the form to your computer.

 - Form must be filled out completely or it will not submit.

 - When submitting, choose the first option, 'Default Email Application.

 Types of Career Opportunities

 Dawson Creek Society for Community Living has a variety of Career Opportunities available.

 Below are descriptions of our most common career opportunities.